blademaw/simplecitation/README.md

 $ ./getcitation.py FILENAME [bibtex|ris]
 ```

-Supply the filename and, if the file is a `.txt` file, the citation format of the `.txt` file contents.
-This returns a plaintext citation in the format:
+Supply the filename to retrieve a plaintext citation.
+If the file is a `.txt` file, the citation format of the `.txt` file contents can be explicitly given as an additional argument.
+Plaintext citations are in the format:

 > `author(s)` (`year`). `(primary) title`. `journal`, `doi`